 Evolution of Purification Instruments

-Symbolic importance
+Symbolic Importance

-By incorporating the practice of hishaku in rituals and daily life, the Japanese maintain a vital connection with their spiritual and cultural traditions, reaffirming their respect and reverence for the kami and the natural environment.
+By incorporating the practice of hishaku into rituals and daily life, the Japanese maintain a vital connection with their spiritual and cultural traditions, reaffirming their respect and reverence for the kami and the natural environment.

 Resilience and Adaptation During the Pandemic